timescale/docs.timescale.com-content/api.md

 Note that continuous aggregates have some limitations of what types of queries they can support, described in more length below.
-For example, the `FROM` clause must provide only one hypertable, i.e., no joins, views or subqueries ares upported, the `GROUP BY` clause must include a time bucket on the hypertable's time column, and all aggregates must be parallelizable.
+For example, the `FROM` clause must provide only one hypertable, i.e., no joins, views or subqueries are supported.
+The `GROUP BY` clause must include a time bucket on the hypertable's time column, and all aggregates must be parallelizable.

 #### Parameters